BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 [6] If you are wondering why there is a mode which doesn't do any regular expression, this is because by turning off all regular expression matches, exact string search can be much faster.
 The datasets we have for this workshop are not large enough to see any differences, so we can't quite demonstrate this.
 But you can test it yourself on any large plain-text files that you can find.

 If you want to perform any benchmarking, you may find the command `time` to be useful.
 Just add it to the beginning of any command line, e.g.: `$ time grep -v protein_coding BDGP6_genes.gtf`

+[7] Technically, `sed -i` isn't making the changes in-place.
+It's writing the output to a temporary file, then renaming the temporary file to the original file name.